 this CD-ROM about Johnstown, PA will be of interest to you.

-Here's a summary what the CD includes.
-We've tried to
+Here's a summary what the Johnstown CD includes.

 capture a bit of Johnstown's more recent history as well as accounts of "the"

 Johnstown flood and its short-term aftermath because we feel that there is nothing quite